macroscopicentric/clio/README.md

 $ ./scripts/install-hooks.sh
 ```

 Because this is a pet project, and one I rarely work on, it's much more of an aspirational product than a real one.
-See TODO.md for a(n ordered) realistic list of things that I'd like to do, and WISHLIST.md for a much less realistic list of things I'd like this project to be.
+See TODO.md for a(n ordered) list of next steps.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/magpieohmy/social_media_backup.
+Bug reports and pull requests are welcome on GitHub at https://github.com/magpieohmy/clio.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](contributor-covenant.org) code of conduct.

 ## License